argusswift/YOLOv4-pytorch/README.md

 # YOLOv4-pytorch
 This is a PyTorch re-implementation of YOLOv4 architecture based on the official darknet implementation [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) with PASCAL VOC, COCO and Custom dataset

+This repo is simple to use,easy to read and uncomplicated to improve compared with others!!!

 ![results](https://github.com/argusswift/YOLOv4-pytorch/blob/master/data/results.jpg)
-## Highlights

-### YOLOv4 with some useful module

-This repo is simple to use,easy to read and uncomplicated to improve compared with others!!!

 ---
 ## Environment